knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 I defined two requirements for the pipeline:

-1. Uploaded images are filtered (eg. no adult or violent images) before sending through the pipeline.
+1. Uploaded images are filtered before they are sent through the pipeline.
 2. Pipeline can contain any number of processing services that can be added or removed as needed.